 Welcome to the Math Circle

-Los Angeles Math Circle (LAMC) is a top-tier math circle open to elementary, middle and high school students interested in mathematics and eager to learn.
-LAMC is a program of the Department of Mathematics at UCLA and is supported by the National Science Foundation, the Boeing Employees Community Fund, Raytheon, a gift from the Glickman family, and math circle families donations.
+Los Angeles Math Circle (LAMC) is a top-tier math circle attracting elementary, middle and high school students interested in mathematics and eager to learn.
+LAMC is a program of the Department of Mathematics at UCLA and over the years was supported by the National Science Foundation (NSF), Mathematical Science Research Instittue (MSRI), the Boeing Employees Community Fund, Raytheon, a gift from the Glickman family, and math circle families donations.

 Following the traditions of Russian and Eastern European math circles, the program focuses on showcasing the beauty of mathematics and its applications, improving problem solving skills, preparing students for a variety of contests and competitions, creating a social context for mathematically inclined students as well as attracting students to math-related careers.